awslabs/unicornflix/documentation/Backend.md

 Please edit the file in your editor: <b>unicornflix/amplify/backend/api/unicornflix/schema.graphql</b>
 </pre>

 A new file should open up with your schema.
-We are going to edit the schema to remove the ToDo that was added earlier by the default API generation.
+We are going to edit the schema to remove the Todo model that was added earlier by the default API generation.

-The new schema should look like this if you removed just the ToDo model:
+The new schema should look like this if you removed just the Todo model:

 ```graphql
 type vodAsset @model (subscriptions: {level: public})